Los Angeles councilman arrested in federal corruption probe

 Esparza, who left his city job in 2018, acknowledged in his plea agreement that from 2013 to 2018, he and a person identified in documents as “Councilmember A” were involved in a scheme to sell influence to several developers, including the billionaire head of a Chinese company who wanted to build a 77-story downtown skyscraper.

-Huizar chaired the City Council’s powerful Planning and Land Use Management Committee until 2018, when he was stripped of that and other assignments following FBI raids on his home and offices.
+Huizar chaired the City Council’s powerful Planning and Land Use Management Committee until 2018, when he was stripped of that and other assignments following FBI raids on his home - where federal agents found $129,000 in cash in a closet - and offices.

 Esparza was the fourth person to agree to plead guilty in the LA corruption probe.
 The others include a real estate developer, political fundraiser and a former councilman, Mitchell Englander.